1. Home

 Proposed Rule

 The USPTO’s new proposed rule will add an additional implied agreement for terminal disclaimer filers.
-Filers will now agree that any patent the USPTO grants will be unenforceable if the if the patent is connected via a terminal disclaimer to another patent that has been deemed unpatentable or invalid.
+Filers will now agree that any patent the USPTO grants will be unenforceable if the patent is connected via a terminal disclosure to another patent that has been deemed unpatentable or invalid.
 Thus, if someone challenges an existing patent, a successful challenge could effectively invalidate several patents across multiple families in one fell swoop.

 FTC’s Advocacy